 We are dependent on third parties for the supply of various materials that are necessary to produce our product candidates for clinical trials.
 See "Business-Manufacturing."
 Although we have entered into agreements related to the supply of the raw materials used in the manufacturing of our nanoparticles, the supply could be reduced or interrupted at any time.
 In such case, we may not be able to find other suppliers of acceptable materials in appropriate quantities at an acceptable cost.
 If we lose key suppliers or the supply of materials is diminished or discontinued, or in the event of a major or international crisis impacting mining or the extraction of minerals in certain regions, we may not be able to continue to develop, manufacture and market our product candidates or products in a timely and competitive manner.
-In addition, these materials are subject to stringent manufacturing processes of these materials could adversely affect our ability to complete trials and commercialize our products in a cost-effective and timely manner.
-If we encounter difficulties in the supply of these materials, chemicals or other necessary products, or if we were not able to maintain our supply agreements in the future, or incur increased production costs as a result of any of the foregoing, our product development and our business prospects could be significantly compromised.
+In addition, these materials are subject to stringent manufacturing processes and rigorous testing.
+Delays in the completion and validation of facilities and manufacturing processes of these materials could adversely affect our ability to complete trials and commercialize our products in a cost-effective and timely manner.
+If we encounter difficulties in the supply of these materials, chemicals or other necessary products, or if we were not able to maintain our supply agreements or establish new supply agreements in the future, or incur increased production costs as a result of any of the foregoing, our product development and our business prospects could be significantly compromised.